joyhuan/Networks/PowerCert.md

   - 568A 568B
   - A straight(patch) cable is when both ends of a cable are wired using the same standard
     - The most common type of ethernet cable that's used on a LAN

+## What is a Proxy Server?
+Retrieves data on the internet on behalf of a user

+Proxy benefits:
+- Privacy - allows you to surf the internet anonymously (Without using a proxy, your public IP address is visible)
+- Speed
+- Saves bandwidth
+- Activity logging
+- A proxy server cannot encrypt data
+  - VPN(Virtual Private Network)

+## SSL, TLS, HTTP, HTTPS Explained
+- HTTP (Hypertext transfer protocol)
+  - The protocol that is used for viewing web pages